 Purpura fulminans in Adult

 In adults, purpura fulminans usually occurs in the setting of acute infection.
-Neisseria and varicella are the two most common causes, but pneumococci, measles, staphylococci, and Group A or B beta-hemolytic streptococci are also causes.
-Acute illness presents as a septic-appearing patient with high fever and rapid deterioration, leading to hypotension and end-organ dysfunction.
+Neisseria and varicella are the 2 most common causes, but pneumococci, measles, staphylococci, and Group A or B beta-hemolytic streptococci are also causes.
+Acute illness, eg, septic shock, presents with high fever and rapid deterioration, leading to hypotension and end-organ dysfunction.
 There is often progression from initial acral purpura to widespread ecchymoses and gangrene.

 Asplenia is also a risk factor for acute purpura fulminans.

 Purpura fulminans can also occur in a postinfectious form 7-10 days following a bacterial or viral illness and is thought to be due to temporary decreases in proteins C and S or antithrombin III (such as from antibodies triggered by infection that interfere with protein S).

 D65 – Disseminated intravascular coagulation [defibrination syndrome]

 - Coumadin necrosis (warfarin necrosis) – Purpura from warfarin is more prominent on fatty areas such as the breasts, buttocks, and thighs, while purpura fulminans is usually more extensive.

 - Rocky Mountain spotted fever

 - Thrombotic thrombocytopenic purpura